-Directive 2013/36/EC of the European Parliament and of the Council on access to the activity of credit institutions and the prudential supervision of credit institutions states that the Directive on credit institutions does not apply to Finnvera.
-However, Finnvera adheres to the recommendations of the Financial Supervisory Authority, whenever applicable.
-On 08 June 2020, the Ministry of Economic Affairs and Employment issued an updated decision on the Financial Supervisory Authority's guidelines and regulations, which the ministry applies in the financial supervision of Finnvera.
+Under Directive 2013/36/EU of the European Parliament and of the Council on access to the activity of credit institutions and the prudential supervision of credit institutions, the Credit Institutions Directive does not apply to Finnvera.
+However, Finnvera complies with the regulations and recommendations of the European Banking Authority and the Financial Supervisory Authority, where applicable.
+On 28 March 2023, the Ministry of Economic Affairs and Employment issued an updated decision on the Financial Supervisory Authority's guidelines and regulations, which the ministry applies in the financial supervision of Finnvera.